 Figure 92 —TDD Feedback Results subelement format

 The Subelement ID subfield is defined in Table 23.
 The Length subfield is defined in 9.4.2.1.
-The Number of Tx Beams subfield indicates the number of Tx Beam Feedback subfields included in the subelement.
-The Tx Beam Feedback subfield is defined in Figure 93.
+The Number of Tx Beams (Ntx) subfield indicates the number of Tx Beam Feedback subfields included in the subelement.
+Each Tx Beam Feedback subfield has a variable size and is defined as shown in Figure 93.